Skip to content

 0

-My Apache web server running on an Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is intermittently unresponsive.
-I see messages in the instance's system log, such as "out of memory", "oom", "oom-killer," "failure to fork process," or other insufficient memory.
+My Apache web server that runs on an Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is intermittently unresponsive.
+I receive "out of memory", "oom", "oom-killer," "failure to fork process," or other insufficient memory messages in the instance's system log.

 Short description

-• A similar note about insufficient memory in the system logs
+• A note about insufficient memory in the system logs

-To analyze the system logs of your instances, check the following log files based on your OS distribution:
+To analyze your instance system logs, check the following log files based on your operating system (OS) distribution:

-• For Amazon Linux, CentOS, and RHEL: /var/log/messages
+• For Amazon Linux, CentOS, and Red Hat Enterprise Linux (RHEL), check /var/log/messages.

 Resolution

-To avoid memory errors with your instance, set a limit on the number of concurrent Apache and httpd connections that the server accepts.
-This limit is defined by the parameter MaxRequestWorkers (Apache 2.4), and is located in Apache’s configuration.
-For non-threaded Prefork servers, MaxRequestWorkers represents the maximum number of child processes that are launched to serve requests.
+To avoid memory errors with your instance, set a quota on the number of simultaneous Apache and httpd connections that the server accepts.
+Use the MaxRequestWorkers (Apache 2.4) parameter in the Apache configuration to set the quota.
+For non-threaded Prefork servers, MaxRequestWorkers represents the maximum number of child processes that Apache launches to server requests.

-Note: The following steps assume that the Apache MPM Model is Prefork, because this is the default MPM that’s used in Apache webservers.
+The following resolution is for the default Prefork Apache multi-processing module (MPM) model that web servers use.
 To confirm your MPM, run the following command:

 # apachectl -V | grep "MPM"

-To calculate the approximate value to set for MaxRequestWorkers, determine how much of the following aspects you use for your workload:
+To calculate the approximate value to set for MaxRequestWorkers, determine how much your workload uses the following settings:

 • Your server's physical RAM